 The ultimate intention of storing a file in Slack is to share it in conversations and channels.
 However, Slack lacks the metadata management required to optimize file searches and sharing.
 Luckily, it resolved this issue by offering an integration with Canto digital asset management (DAM) – software that includes strong metadata management and more.
 This integration removes the potential downsides of Slack and ensures it’s users are ready to function immediately when starting a new project.

-Most importantly, DAM uses metadata which allows users to search for specific images.
-This speeds up the sharing process and lets members quickly complete projects with minimal delay.
+DAM syncs with Slack to instantly share stored images with other team members.
+It also uses metadata which allows users to search for specific images.
+This speeds up the sharing process and lets members quickly complete projects.
 As users familiarize themselves with the metadata feature, they’ll begin to share more relevant images and files with team members, making for more accurate projects.

 4. Improved accuracy

 Project accuracy improves immensely when files are shared timely within a meeting or conversation.
 For example, imagine team members are discussing a project which requires a few brand logos.
 One user shares a file in the conversation and adds important data about it.
 All other team members see this file and the valuable data, helping them stay on the same page when creating.
 This makes for a much more transparent project and meeting overall.